percona/pmm/doc/source/deploy/server/virtual-appliance.rst

    #.
 Specify the path to the OVA and click **Continue**.

-   #.
-Note: you may receive an error indicating import failed,
+      .. note:: You may get an error indicating that import failed.
-      simply click **Retry** and import should succeed.
+         Simply click **Retry** and import should succeed.

 #.
 Configure network settings to make the appliance accessible
    from other hosts in your network.